logzio/documentation/docs/shipping/Code/node-js.md

 * Running your Node.js application in conjunction with the OpenTelemetry instrumentation

 On deployment, the Node.js instrumentation automatically captures spans from your application and forwards them to the collector, which exports the data to your Logz.io account.

-#### Setup auto-instrumentation for your locally hosted Node.js application and send traces to Logz.io

 **Before you begin, you'll need**: